Last updated 8 May 2024

 Status and trend

-In August and September, when the Institute of Marine Research is on its cruise and doing measurements, the majority of the mid-sized zooplankton is migrating down to deeper waters in large part of the Barents Sea, while there are relatively large quantity of small plankton forms still remaining higher in the water column.
-The small plankton organisms that cannot be caught in standard nets with a 0.18 mm mesh will probably occasionally be abundant, but they have far less importance for the biomass which is measured.
+In August and September, when the Institute of Marine Research is on its cruise and doing measurements in the Barents Sea, most of the mid-sized zooplankton is migrating towards deeper waters, while there are relatively large quantities of small plankton forms still remaining higher in the water column.
+The small plankton organisms that cannot be caught in standard nets with a 0.18 mm mesh will probably occasionally be numerous, but they have far less significance for the standing biomass that is measured.

-Improved data and knowledge about the areas in the north where Arctic and Atlantic water masses meet, as well as on the shelf north of Svalbard, Eggakanten and the slope towards the Arctic Ocean, are important for understanding the physical processes that take place and what consequences these have for the ecosystem as a whole.
+Improved data and knowledge about the areas in the north where Arctic and Atlantic water masses meet, as well as on the shelf north of Svalbard, Eggakanten and the slope towards the Arctic Ocean, are important for understanding the physical processes that take place and what consequences these have for the whole ecosystem.
 This is also important because a warmer sea climate can have a greater impact on production conditions in the sea in these northeastern areas, than areas further south.

 Causal factors

-The following indicators affect zooplankton production and levels:
+The following factors can affect the production and amount of zooplankton:

 There seems to be a close link, almost an inverse relationship, between capelin and zooplankton.
 When the capelin population was very low in 1994 and 1995 there were a marked peak in the zooplankton abundance.
 However, in later years this link has been less clear.